The Homemaker’s Evening Routine

 - Set out breakfast dishes.

-The possibilities are endless but don’t get stuck on this part.
+The possibilities are, in theory, endless.
+But don’t get stuck on this part.
 Only prepare for the next day a few minutes before moving on to another step in your evening routine.
 If these things feel helpful to you, do them.

 Whatever can help you shave a few minutes or seconds off a task or goal for tomorrow is time well spent tonight.